SamuelJAmos/Clolud-Managment-App/README.md

 # This was a guided project from the YouTube channel "Code Commerce"
 This was a project done following along a YouTube video in hopes to better understand the tailwind process as well as further react knowledge.
+There is no back end complete during the guide.

 # The skills and knowledge gained from this guide listed below